 In this post, I discuss how to prepare for Wharton Interviews for fall 2016 entry.
 My post on Wharton’s essays for the Class of 2018, can be found here.

 There are two parts to the Wharton interview, the team-based interview and one-to-one interview.
 Each part can be prepared for.
 I am assuming anyone who is reading this post has actually been invited for a Wharton interview and has reviewed the official information regarding it.

 I will not disclose the contents of the specific team-based question that Wharton has asked interviewees to prepare.
-I do know the question and it surprised me that was quite similar to one asked last year for R1.
+I do know the question and it has changed from last year, but the question itself is not really that different: Different topic, but requiring the group to reach consensus on a proposed topic.
 I do provide analysis of the TBD discussion question to my own clients, but will not do that here.

 SHORT INDIVIDUAL DISCUSSION (ONE-TO-ONE POST TEAM-BASED DISCUSSION INTERVIEW)

-Based on what my clients reported to me and the public reports on Clear Admit for the interviews for 2013 and 2014 entry, the 15-minute one-to-one interview is likely to consist of 4-6 questions, which I have divided into the following two categories.
-I will obviously modify this section if the content changes once 2014 entry reports become public.
+Based on what my clients reported to me and the public reports on Clear Admit, the 10 minute one-to-one interview is likely to consist of 4-6 questions, which I have divided into the following two categories.

 QUESTIONS ABOUT THE TEAM BASED INTERVIEW

 It appears that all applicants were asked both of the questions below.
 Be prepared to provide your feedback on the team-based interview.
 Assume that this is a test of your self-awareness of group dynamics, an opportunity to explain the role you took in the group, and a chance, hopefully to correct any misperceptions of yourself on the part of the interviewer.